tq-bit/vue-docker-development/readme.md

 > If you have not read the previous article, make sure to manually install all dependencies in your dev project
 > Run `cd vue_app && npm install && cd ..` before moving ahead

-3. Build the image you need for development or production
+3. Build the image you need for development or production OR start the service with `docker-compose`

 ```bash
 # Development version.
 Uses Vue CLI to serve the app during development